viniciushgn/TrendSpy/README.md

 # TrendSpy
-View and apply data indicators on Google Trends data.
+View and apply data indicators on social media data.